 Things you should know about Pu Luong Nature Reserve

-Pu Luong Nature Reserve is located in the northwest of Thanh Hoa province.
+Pu Luong Nature Reserve is located in the northwest of Thanh Hoa province, 170km southwest of Hanoi.
 This area is located in the districts of Quan Hoa and Ba Thuoc.
-This place has an area of 17.662ha and a quarter of the area is primitive forest.
+This place has an area of 17.662ha and a quarter of the area is a primitive forest.
 Here is also the place where Muong and Thai ethnic people live.

 You might be amazed to know that Pu Luong is the largest area of lowland limestone forest in Northern Vietnam.
 There are 3 main types of forest: dense forest on lowland, forest on limestone mountains, floristic composition, which creates an impressive view for this place.
 Moreover, with the diversity of terrain and the Pu Luong peak of 1.700m of height, it’s one of the most favorite destinations of Vietnam trekking for both domestic and international tourists.